i-lateral/silverstripe-notifications/README.md

 You can add multiple versions of the each `NotificationType` to the same `Notification` (for example, if you want to email multiple people in the event of a change).

+### Disallow Notification Types (optional)

+You can disallow notification types on specific notifications via the `disallow_types` config variable.
+This needs to be a list of rule classnames that this notification type will not allow.
+This can be set in YML as follows:

+    ---
+    Name: notificationsconfig
+    ---
+    # Disallow email notification type
+    ilateral\SilverStripe\Notifier\Model\Notification:
+      disallow_types:
+        - ilateral\SilverStripe\Notifier\Types\EmailNotification

 ### Content Rendering